 In the case of Escherichia coli K-12, the best-studied microorganism, for the last 30 years we have continuously gathered such knowledge from original scientific publications, and have organized it in two databases, RegulonDB and EcoCyc.
 Furthermore, since RegulonDB version 11.0 (1), we offer comprehensive datasets of binding sites from chromatin immunoprecipitation combined with sequencing (ChIP-seq), ChIP combined with exonuclease digestion and next-generation sequencing (ChIP-exo), genomic SELEX screening (gSELEX), and DNA affinity purification sequencing (DAP-seq) high throughput (HT) technologies, as well as additional datasets for transcription start sites, transcription units and RNA sequencing (RNA-seq) expression profiles.

 Here, we present for the first time a detailed analysis of the sources of knowledge supporting the collection of transcriptional regulatory interactions (RIs) of E. coli K-12.
 An RI groups the transcription factor, its effect (positive or negative) and the regulated target, a promoter, a gene or transcription unit.
-We improved the evidence codes so that the specific methods are described, and we classified them into seven independent groups.
+We improved the evidence codes so that specific methods are incorporated , and classified into independent groups.
 On this basis we updated the computation of confidence levels, weak, strong, or confirmed, for the collection of RIs.
-We evaluated the confidence levels of the RI collection before and after adding HT evidence illustrating how knowledge is changing as more HT data and new methods appear in the future.
-More than 70% of the current collection of RIs are highly confident.
-Users can generate subsets filtering out the method they want to benchmark and avoid circularity, or keep for instance only the confirmed interactions
+This process enriched the evidence of close to one quarter (1329) of RIs from the current total 5446 RIs.
+Based on the new computational capabilities of our improved annotation of evidence sources, we can now analyze the internal architecture of evidence, their categories (experimental, classical, HT, computational), and confidence levels.
+This is how we know that the joint contribution of HT and computational methods increase the overall fraction of reliable RIs (the sum of confirmed and strong evidence) from 49% to 71%.
+Thus, the current collection has 3912 reliable RIs, with 2718 or 70% of them with classical evidence which can be used to benchmark novel HT methods.
+Users can selectively exclude the method they want to benchmark, or keep for instance only the confirmed interactions.

-The comparison of different HT methods with the limited available datasets indicate that ChIP-seq recovers the highest fraction (>70%) of binding sites present in RegulonDB followed by gSELEX, DAP-seq and ChIP-exo, although.
+The comparison of different HT methods with the number of available datasets suggest that ChIP-seq recovers the highest fraction of binding sites present in RegulonDB followed by gSELEX, DAP-seq and ChIP-exo, but we discuss the many potential confounding factors affecting these limited comparisons..
+The collection of improvements here reported provides a solid foundation to incorporate new methods and data, and to further integrate the diverse sources of knowledge of the different components of the transcriptional regulatory network.
 There is no other genomic database that offers this comprehensive high-quality architecture of knowledge supporting a corpus of transcriptional regulatory interactions.

 Introduction

-Genomic sciences have strongly affected the landscape of available experimental strategies to identify, on a genomic scale, a variety of genetic elements, such as transcription factor binding sites (TFBSs) and their subset of transcription factor regulatory sites (TFRSs), i.e., those TFBSs with regulatory evidence for a given transcription factor (TF); transcription start sites (TSSs), transcription termination sites (TTSs), as well as transcription units (TUs), all of these in principle under defined growth conditions.
+Genomic sciences have expanded the landscape of available experimental strategies to identify, on a genomic scale, a variety of genetic elements, such as transcription factor binding sites (TFBSs) and their subset of transcription factor regulatory sites (TFRSs), i.e., those TFBSs with regulatory evidence for a given transcription factor (TF); transcription start sites (TSSs), transcription termination sites (TTSs), as well as transcription units (TUs), all of these in principle under defined growth conditions.